 - Manage and monetize your blog

-- Your blog’s purpose.
+- Your blog’s purpose

-- Who your audience is.
+- Your audience

 What is your blog’s purpose?

 There’s no right or wrong answer.
-This exercise is more about developing the idea behind your blog, and giving people a compelling reason to visit it.
+This exercise is more about developing the idea behind your blog and giving people a compelling reason to visit it.

 Your audience is another important component of your blog’s niche.
 Who are you writing this blog for?
 What kind of readership can you expect, and what will your readers expect from you?

 Selecting your blog’s domain name

 A domain name is the web address where people can find your blog.
 Ideally, it is the same as the title of your blog, or at the very least, contains your blog’s title.
 A good domain name is unique, relatively short, and easy to remember.

-Generally, if you choose a free web host for your blog, the host will provide you with a domain name.
-However, a host-provided web address tends to be long, complicated, and more difficult to type.
-It may also include the name of the host site, rather than just the name of your blog.
+Generally, if you choose a free web host for your blog, the web hosting company will provide you with a domain name.
+But a host-provided web address tends to be long and more difficult to type.
+It may also include the name of the host site rather than just the name of your blog.

 A blogging platform is the content management system (CMS) through which you will publish your blog on the internet.